isiiunab/run-deploy/README.md

 1. Deploy the image to [Cloud Run](https://cloud.google.com/run/).

-1. In order to watch the deploy see this [URL] (https://unab-software-engineer-run-5m6n7sjhtq-ue.a.run.app).
+1. In order to watch the deploy see this [URL](https://unab-software-engineer-run-5m6n7sjhtq-ue.a.run.app).

 ## Setup